ajayvarmaboya/jdbc-demo/README.md

 # JDBC Student Management System

-A layered Java console application built using **JDBC** and **PostgreSQL** to demonstrate enterprise-style backend architecture without using frameworks like Spring Boot.
+A complete Java console application built using **JDBC** and **PostgreSQL** following an enterprise-style layered architecture.
+This project demonstrates how Java applications interact with relational databases without using frameworks like Spring Boot.

 ---

-## 📖 Project Overview
+# Project Overview

-This project was developed as a learning journey to understand how Java applications communicate with relational databases using JDBC.

-The application follows a clean layered architecture consisting of:
+The objective of this project is to understand JDBC from the ground up by manually implementing every layer of a backend application.

+Instead of relying on frameworks, this project builds everything using plain Java:

 - Presentation Layer
 - Service Layer
-- Data Access Layer (DAO)
+- DAO Layer
-- Database Layer
+- Database Connection Layer

-The objective is to master JDBC fundamentals before moving to Spring Boot.
+The project serves as a strong foundation before learning Spring Boot.

 ---

+# Features

-## 🚀 Features
+## Student Management

-### ✅ Implemented

-- Add Student
+- ✅ Add Student
-- View Student by Course ID
+- ✅ View Student by Course ID
+- ✅ View All Students
+- ✅ Update Student
+- ✅ Delete Student

+---

+## Application Features

+- Menu Driven Console Application
+- Layered Architecture
+- Input Validation
-- Service Layer Validation
+- Service Layer
-- DAO Layer
+- DAO Pattern
+- Exception Handling
+- try-with-resources
 - PostgreSQL Integration
 - PreparedStatement
-- Exception Handling
-- Layered Architecture
-- Try-With-Resources
-- CRUD Structure

-### 🚧 In Progress

-- View All Students
-- Update Student
-- Delete Student

-### 📌 Planned

-- Transactions
-- Batch Processing
-- Interfaces
-- Custom Exceptions
-- Logging
-- Properties File Configuration
-- JDBC Interview Preparation
+- Clean Separation of Concerns

 ---

+# Technologies Used

+- Java 21
+- JDBC
+- PostgreSQL
+- Maven
+- Git
+- GitHub
+- VS Code

+---

-## 🏗️ Project Structure
+# Project Structure

 ```
 jdbc-demo